Spin in Table Tennis: Master the Key to Winning Shots

 What is Spin?

 Spin in table tennis refers to the rotation of the ball in different directions caused by the action of the racket.
 Players create various spins by brushing the ball in a specific direction: topspin, backspin, sidespin, or a combination, each influencing the ball’s speed, trajectory, and bounce.
 Spin can make the ball curve unpredictably in the air or behave differently upon hitting the table, adding complexity to the game.
-The spin can be of various types, such as:

 Types of Spin in Table Tennis